 FNA 2003, Kearney and Peebles 1969, Wiggins 1964, Heil et al 2013

 Duration: Annual Nativity: Native Lifeform: Forb/Herb General: Monoecious annual herb, glabrous or glabrescent or viscid-pubescent; stems usually erect, rarely prostrate, much-branched.
 Plants bushy (large plants forming tumbleweeds); up to 1 m tall, stems whitish in color.
 Leaves: Alternate, petiole half as long as blade, or longer in young proximal leaves; blade obovate to narrowly spatulate with a tapering or cuneate base, margins entire to crispate-undulate, apex obtuse with whitish or yellowish subspinescent mucro.
 Leaves mostly small, 3 cm long by 1 cm wide, but early leaves are larger, up to 8 cm.
 Flowers: Inflorescences are axillary glomerules with male and female flowers intermixed.
 Flowers green, whitish green or yellowish; bracts of pistillate flowers 2-3 mm, twice as long as tepals, with stout-, long-acuminate, spinescent apices; pistillate flowers with 3 tepals slightly unequal in length, style branches erect; 3 stigmas; Staminate flowers with 3 tepals, 3 stamens.
 Fruits: Utricles ellipsoid-ovoid, 1.5 mm, equaling or exceeding tepals, smooth proximally, coarsely rugose distally, dehiscence regularly circumscissile with dark reddish brown to black lenticular seeds, 0.6-1 mm diameter and shiny.
 Ecology: Common agricultural weed.
 Found on disturbed sites, along roads, and in fields from 1,500-8,000 ft (457-2438 m); flowers June-October.
 Distribution: Widespread and weedy species that ranges all across the United States and into Mexico.
 Especially common in the West.
 USDA PLANTS lists this species as introduced to North America, but several other sources list the species as native.
 Heil et al (2013) states that the species is probably native to central and western North American and is adventive elsewhere.
 Notes: Confusingly, the USDA PLANTS database lists the common name for this species as "prostrate pigweed"- even though the growth form is most often erect and bushy.
 This erect, tumbleweed-like growth form and generally more whitish stems help to separate this species from others in the genus.
 Also look for the often crispate (wavy) leaf margins.
 Ethnobotany: Uses are recorded for the Chiricahua Apache, Mescalero Apache, Navajo, and Hopi.
 Used to make flour and bread, the greens were prepared with meat, the seeds were used for other types of food, and it had some ceremonial uses.
+Etymology: Amaranthus comes from the Greek amarantos, "unfading," referring to the long-lasting flowers; albus means white.
 Synonyms: Amaranthus albus var. pubescens, Amaranthus graecizans, Amaranthus graecizans var, pubescens, Amaranthus pubescens Editor: SBuckley, 2010, AHazelton 2015, AHazelton 2017